 Number clip cards feature a large numeral, and kids can then add the corresponding number of clips to the card.

 Use a card with dots to help kids who are working on one-to-one correspondence.
-Notice that I used one of my favorite fine motor office supplies this time.
+Notice that I used one of my favorite fine motor office supplies instead of clothespins this time.

 A card without dots will be a little more challenging for kids.